20 Things You Had No Idea Were Invented in Canada

 Green ink for American money

 If you’ve ever wondered why American money is green, here’s the reason.
-The roots of America’s “greenbacks” go back to Canada and the Civil War.
+The roots of America’s “greenbacks” go back to Canada and the U.S. Civil War.
 In an effort to avert counterfeiting, banks were looking for an ink that couldn’t be easily copied like black could be—especially since counterfeiters often used cameras, which could only take pictures in black and white, to reproduce paper bills.
 Thomas Sterry Hunt, a professor at Laval University in Quebec, came up with the green colour, called “Canada Bank Note Tint,” in 1857.
 The United States became a fan of the hue, with the Union using it on its bank notes to fund the Civil War.
 Afterward, the green colour continued to be used on America’s bills out of tradition.

 Insulin treatment for diabetes

 Insulin had been discovered in 1910, but a decade later in 1921, Canadian doctor Frederick Banting and his assistant, Charles Best, working in JJR Macleod’s lab at the University of Toronto, developed a way to isolate insulin and inject the substance into animals to regulate their blood sugar.
 This paved the way for the treatment in humans.
 Banting and Macleod earned the 1923 Nobel Prize in Physiology or Medicine for their innovation, which to this day allows people with diabetes to better manage the disease.

 Next, discover the 13 things you didn’t know were made in Canada.